basedhound/portfolio-v3_next/README.md

 - **Anime.js:** A versatile JavaScript animation library, offering a wide range of features including keyframes, timelines, and easing functions to create complex animations.
 Anime.js provides a simple and powerful API for creating dynamic, visually appealing animations, making it a popular choice for developers and designers alike.

+and many more, including code architecture and reusability.

 ## <br/> <a name="features">📝 Features</a>

 👉 **Responsive Design**: Fully functional and visually appealing across all devices and screen sizes.